Hitting the Wall ... of Self, and

 benedryl.
 Another example of failed communication,

+such.
 Habits without thought.

 There was another similar event, which illustrates the central